mnit-rtmc/iris/docs/system_attributes.md

 `comm_event_purge_days`          | Number of days after which communication events will be purged `comm_idle_disconnect_dms_sec`   | Number of seconds until an idle [DMS] commlink will be closed.
 (0: indefinite) `comm_idle_disconnect_gps_sec`   | Number of seconds until an idle GPS commlink will be closed.
 (0: indefinite) `comm_idle_disconnect_modem_sec` | Number of seconds until an idle modem commlink will be closed.
-(0: indefinite)  Takes precidence for any device using a modem commlink
+(0: indefinite)  Takes precedence for any device using a modem commlink
 `database_version`               | IRIS database version; developer attribute.  **Do not change**.
 `detector_auto_fail_enable`      | Enable "auto fail" of traffic detectors with suspicious data `detector_event_purge_days`      | Number of days after which detector events will be purged